-Next-Generation Cloud Integration Platforms: The Complete Solution has emerged that provides everything that small, midsize, and large companies need to successfully integrate the hybrid world of public clouds, private clouds and on-premise applications (Figure 1).
-Rather than adopting temporary stop-gap solutions, companies can use a single robust platform, designed from the ground up to deliver everything needed for cloud and on-premise integration of any complexity.
+A new breed of next-generation cloud integration platforms has emerged that provides everything that small, midsize, and large companies need to successfully integrate the hybrid world of public clouds, private clouds and on-premise applications (Figure 1).
+Rather than adopting temporary stop-gap solutions, companies can use a single robust platform, designed from the ground up to deliver everything needed for cloud and onpremise integration of any complexity.